travigd/documentation/event-sourcing-basics/index.md

----
-title: "Event Sourcing Basics"
-section: "Event Sourcing Basics"
-pinned: true
-version: "4.0.2"
----
+# Event Sourcing Basics

-# What is an Event Store?
+## What is an Event Store?

 Event Store is a database that supports the concept of Event Sourcing, which is an old idea that has recently become popular again